microsoft/opengcs/docs/customosbuildinstructions.md

-# Instructions on how to produce a custom Linux OS image for the Linux Hyper-V container on Windows (LCOW)
+# How to produce a custom Linux OS image

-A LCOW custom Linx OS image was devided into two parts: a Linux kernel module and a set of user-mode .
+A LCOW custom Linx OS image was devided into two parts: a Linux kernel module and a set of user-mode componments.
 Both parts were highly customized for the purpose of supporting Linux Hyper-V container on Windows

-# How to build custom kernel (vmlinuz)
+# How to build custom kernel module

     In your 4.11 kernel source tree:

-        Apply additional [4.11 patches](./kernelconfig/4.11/patches_readme.md/) to your 4.11 kernel source tree Use the recommended [Kconfig](./kernelconfig/4.11/kconfig_for_4_11/) to build a 4.11 kernel that includes all LCOW necessary kernel componments.
+        Apply additional [4.11 patches](../kernelconfig/4.11/patches_readme.md/) to your 4.11 kernel source tree Use the recommended [Kconfig](./kernelconfig/4.11/kconfig_for_4_11/) to build a 4.11 kernel that includes all LCOW necessary kernel componments.
         Build your kernel

-    ps.
-The key delta between the upsteam default setting and above kconfig is in the area of ACPI/NIFT/NVDIMM/OverlyFS/9pFS/Vsock/HyerpV settings, which were set to be built-in instead of modules
+    Note:  The key delta between the upsteam default setting and above kconfig is in the area of ACPI/NIFT/NVDIMM/OverlyFS/9pFS/Vsock/HyerpV settings, which were set to be built-in instead of modules
          The Kconfig above is still a work in process in terms of eliminating unnecessary components from the kernel image.

 # How to construct user-mode components